ikinsella/trefide/README.md

-# TreFiDe - Trend Filtering Denoising
+# TreFiDe - Trend Filter Denoising

 ## Dependencies:
 - MacOS or Linux (only tested on MacOS High Sierra and Ubuntu 16.04))